 JCQ logo

 JCQ guidelines on digital tools

-Digital exam tools like computer readers, scribes, and word processors can significantly benefit students with specific needs.
+Digital exam tools like computer readers, scribes and word processors can significantly benefit students with specific needs.
 The JCQ states that:

+JCQ logo